Fkitchell/MousePark/README.md

 ## MousePark

 This repository contains a Web API that tracks and manages theme parks and their attractions.
 Admins can create and manage existing attractions.
-Users can view attractions and rate them on a 5-star scale.
+Guests can view attractions and rate them on a 5-star scale.
 This was built as a group project submission for Eleven Fifty Academy's Software Development course and can be run locally on your computer..

 #### Prerequisites
 To run this program, you will need: